ReneNeu/MobilePresentation/README.md

 ## Summary

-New sensore are not always a good thing.
+New sensors are not always a good thing.
 For example the new radar based Soli sensor in Googles Pixel 4 is not living up to it's true potential.
 The capability are limited by Googles implementation.
 On the other hand, already implemented sensors like the proximity sensors are here to stay.
 They make our life so much easier and improve the smartphone usage in a substanial way.
 Furthermore future smartphones are going to have even more sensors implemented.
 Just imagine the development of dual screen or folding smarphones.
 There could be a sensor measuring how much the smartphones opens up.
 This information could be use to render the display content accordingly.